 Our boy Mic’s symptoms were so subtle and their onset so gradual that we didn’t initially see them.
 In fact, our other dogs noticed them first.
 Mic, a Pembroke Welsh Corgi then 12, had always embodied good dog manners.
 He’d never met a dog who didn’t like him.
 Suddenly, he was enraging his pack-mates.
 We sympathized: his nighttime barking was fraying our nerves.

 Though a number of vet visits and lab tests revealed nothing, Mic continued to decline.
-When his spatial perception deteriorated, we realized that he was acting like some elderly people we had known, and concluded, almost tongue-in-cheek, that he had “doggy dementia.”
+When his spatial perception deteriorated, we realized that he was acting like some elderly people we had known, and concluded, almost tongue-in-cheek, that he was senile with “doggy dementia.”

 “It’s a big issue, and there’s not much awareness of it, even among vets,” says Leticia Fanucchi, DVM, PhD, a veterinary behaviorist and director of Veterinary Medicine Behavioral Services at Washington State University’s Veterinary Teaching Hospital.
-“I get that question—‘Dogs get dementia?’— even from colleagues.”
-But CCD is nothing new.
+“I get that question—‘Do dogs get dementia?’— even from colleagues.”
+But canine dementia is nothing new.

 “I first started recognizing symptoms of what we now refer to as ‘cognitive dysfunction’ in dogs over 30 years ago,” says Dennis Thomas, DVM, a holistic practitioner in Spokane, Wash., and author of Whole-Pet Healing.
 “We didn’t have a catchy term for the disease so I called it ‘pre-senility syndrome.’”

-Dog Dementia or Canine Cognitive Dysfunction (CCD), is an umbrella term for four separate cognitive forms, is an age-related neurobehavioral syndrome leading to a decline in cognitive function that can be devastating to the human/canine relationship.
+Dog Dementia or Canine Cognitive Dysfunction (CCD), an umbrella term for four separate cognitive forms, is an age-related neurobehavioral syndrome in dogs leading to a decline in cognitive function that can be devastating to the human/canine relationship.
 The forms are as follows:

-Involutive depression (or depression occurring in the dog’s later years), similar to chronic depression in humans.
+Depression occurring in the dog’s later years, similar to chronic depression in humans.
 Several factors may be involved, but untreated anxieties seem to play a key role.
 Because some of the symptoms of canine dementia— circling, wandering and house soiling—often result in the dog’s confinement, anxiety can increase, which, in turn, worsens the symptoms.
 Other symptoms of this form of CCD include lethargy, sleep disorders, decreased learning and vocalizing.